-In the case of a complaint by a teacher against a student, the teacher talks to the student in the first instance, the teacher refers the matter to the Principal.
+In the case of a complaint by a teacher against a student, the teacher refers the matter to the Principal.

 Cyber bullying

 While we must provide the highest protection possible for students using new technologies, parents must also foster a balance between protecting children and teaching them to be aware of potential dangers and assessing threats for themselves.
 Encouraging students to talk about issues they come across online is a step towards building trust in young people's ability to use the internet and mobile phones responsibly and to safeguard themselves and their peers against those who use the internet to threaten their welfare.
 (Barnardos, 2009)